DHTMLX/docs-spreadsheet/docs/work_with_cells.md

 ### Lock cells via the toolbar button

 - Select the cells you want to lock/unlock (they do not have to be adjacent).
-- Click the **Lock cell** button in the toolbar
+- Click the **Lock cell** button in the toolbar.

 <img src="lock.png"/>

 ### Lock cells via the context menu

-- Right-click a cell/a range of cells you want to lock/unlock
+- Right-click a cell/a range of cells you want to lock/unlock.
 - Choose the Lock/Unlock cell option in the appeared context menu.

 <img src="unlock.png"/>